June Weather in Myanmar

 There are about 51 inches of rain in the coastal area, and about 36 inches in the Mandalay region.
 Temperatures drop a little.
 We recommend indoor activities in June.
+Find out more about Myanmar geography.

 The weather is cooler than in previous months, as temperatures tend to decrease in June.
 Average day and night temperatures are 36°C (96°F) and 29°C (85°F), respectively.
 Total rainfall is 10.4 inches and there are 22 rainy days.
 The rain usually comes in short bursts, so will not impact your overall travel experience.

 With fewer visitors, June is a good month for visiting downtown Yangon.
 We recommend you explore Saint Mary’s, the largest and most attractive cathedral in Myanmar.
 With unique outlook and colorful interior, Saint Mary’s attracts many visitors and locals for prayers every day.
+Yangon offers a wide range of local restaurants.

 It’s highly recommended to take the circular train to observe different landscapes in Myanmar.
 On the train, you’ll have an opportunity to chat with locals.
 Along the way, you can see farmlands, villages, and farmers at work.